 Small Things that Make a Big Difference – Peace of Mind

 In the moment, it’s hard to understand why we go through hardship.
 Only years later after you’ve persevered, do you look back and realize the obstacle or struggle you faced was preparing you for something greater.
-If history has taught us anything it’s that the more you overcome, the more you will overcome.
+If history has taught us anything it’s that the more you overcome, the more you can overcome.

 Your investing strategy is a result of what you learn through reading and mentors combined with your past experiences.
 Often times experiences from your past (even non-investment experiences) can shape the type of investor you will ultimately become.